Business Services News

 How to deposit revenue or accept credit card payments, sometimes referred to as “payments-in.”

-Following business policies and procedures are essential to making sure UW-Madison and all its resources are in compliance which helps minimize risk to the university, establishes fairness in practice, and helps create understandable guidelines to follow.
+Following business policies and procedures are essential to making sure UW-Madison and all its resources are in compliance.
+This helps minimize risk to the university, establishes fairness in practice, and helps create understandable guidelines to follow.